St. Laurentius Parish, Philadelphia: History

 During Father Karus's 25 years of service improvements were made to the church.
 In 1919, an elaborate pipe organ was installed.
 In 1923, when school attendance was steadily increasing, a new school building was erected.
 The three-story schoolhouse has enough space for 14 classrooms, and more than 350 students.
 During this time, the school was officially listed on the register of Philadelphia parochial schools.
 Archbishop Dennis Cardinal Dougherty blessed the new building.

 As St. Laurentius School's attendance increased in the mid-1920s, Father Julian G. Zagorski, then assistant at the church, founded the Catholic Young Men's Club.
 With a focus on athletics the club promoted good sportsmanship and fostered Catholic fellowship among neighborhood boys.

 The Great Depression caused financial difficulty, but after fund-raising the church's financial debt was alleviated.

 Enrollment at St. Laurentius School continued to increase.
 By 1938 nearly 800 children were enrolled.

 Improvements were made in the 1950s and 1960s, including new heating in the school and rectory.
 A new convent was erected for the Felician Sisters.

 Under Father Garstka's leadership a Boy Scouts of America troop was founded in 1956, and the Catholic Ladies Guild was formed for fund-raising.
 A newspapers called The Parish Calendar was set up in 1957.

 Karol Cardinal Wojtyla, Archbishop of Kraków, Poland, became Pope John Paul II in 1978, succeeding John Paul I. He visited Philadelphia on October 4, 1979.

 The Church's 100th year Jubilee was celebrated 1982.

 In the mid-1990s the Archdiocese of Philadelphia began to lose parishioners as fewer Catholics attended Mass on a regular basis.
 Father Frank Gwiazda, appointed in 1986, was faced with raising declining enrollment at St. Laurentius School.

 After Holy Name School, St. Anne's School and several other Catholic schools closed in the late 1990s and early 2000s, Saint Laurentius Parish and Fr.
 Frank Gwiazda welcomed all children to St. Laurentius School.
-It is being recognized for working with The University of Pennsylvania, for a well qualified staff and for the growth its student show both academically and emotionally.
+It has worked with The University of Pennsylvania..